There’s a guidebook for your pannier, no matter where you’d like to cycle in France.

 Here's a wrap of the leading English-language guidebooks to cycling in France.
-I haven't included self-published books, only those brought to market by mainstream publishers, but do let me know if you've used any others you'd recommend.
+Do let me know if you've used any others you'd recommend.

-In Cycling in the French Alps: Selected Cycle Tours (published by Cicerone), Freewheeling France contributor Paul Henderson suggests 9 routes, including a Grand Traverse of the Alps from Geneva to Nice.
+In Cycling in the French Alps: Selected Cycle Tours (UK, US) by Freewheeling France contributor Paul Henderson suggests 9 routes, including a Grand Traverse of the Alps from Geneva to Nice.
 The rides are generally broken down into stages of 50-80km per day.

 The Grand Traverse of the Massif Central: By Mountain Bike, Road Bike or on Foot, by Cicerone, details the 700km mountain bike route from Clermont-Ferrand in Auvergne to Montpellier in Languedoc-Roussillon.
 The route takes in each of the regions crossed by the Central Massif, as well as the Cévennes.
 The book, by Alan Castle, offers road and walking alternatives to the main MTB route, which is split into 17 stages.

 The Complete Loire à Vélo Trail from Nevers to the Atlantic by Michel Bonduelle is available in French as well as in English.
 It's indispensable for any cyclist looking at this route, and has the backing of local tourist boards.
 Cycling the River Loire: The Way of St Martin, meanwhile, is another Cicerone title, this time by Freewheeling France contributor, John Higginson.
 It details a 23-stage journey along the Loire that combines the highlights of the river with the history of St Martin.